thisissoon/Handbook/styleguides/python.md

  * Indentation to 4 spaces
  * Line length guide of no more than 80 chars

-But we also have some good ideas about how we can make it a little be better.
+But we also have some good ideas about how we can make it a little bit better.

 ## Imports